 Park Depot Greenway is Complete!

-The Park Depot Greenway Project provided construction of an additional 1,870 linear feet of paved or boardwalk greenway.
+The Park Depot Greenway Project provided the construction of an additional 1,870 linear feet of paved or boardwalk greenway.
 This exciting new addition to our greenway system connects the existing Old Honeycutt Park through South Lakes subdivision.
 The greenway includes connectivity to Willow Spring High School and South Lakes Elementary School.
 The Park-Depot Greenway Trail now spans approximately 2 miles.

 The $1.2 million construction of the Park-Depot Greenway Trail extension was entirely paid for through a combination of grants including a Wake County Facilities grant in the amount of $256,000 and a CAMPO grant of $1 million.

-The vast majority of surface transportation funding in the U.S. is derived from public sources at the federal, state, and local levels.
+- Majority of funding: The vast majority of surface transportation funding in the U.S. is derived from public sources at the federal, state, and local levels.
 Upwards of $200 billion per year is invested in surface transportation, most of which is revenue from various taxes and fees.
 Taxes on motor fuel are a significant source, about one-third of surface transportation funding.
 Vehicle and other taxes and fees, including sales taxes and property taxes provide another 25%.
 Appropriations from general funds, themselves primarily supported by taxes, account for about 16%.
 Tolls and user charges comprise a small share of Federal Highway funding (less than 10%).